Wells Fargo Global Impact Challenge

-Last year’s challenge was a huge success (see video and teams listed below) and now we are looking for the next cohort of educators to participate in this important and exciting opportunity.
+Last year’s challenge was a huge success (see video and teams listed below) and now we have selected the next cohort of educators to participate in this important and exciting opportunity.

 “The students are serious about the viability of their project proposals.
 It’s amazing how aNadia Goodvin - Educator & 2017 Global Impact Challenge Winner

 group of kids can bring an idea to life.
 Their enthusiasm and confidence inspire me.
 They will do so much good in their lives.”

 • June 25-27 — 20 educators from around the US participate in the 2018 No Barriers Educator Training in Fort Collins, Colorado.
 There they will get to experience the No Barriers Life and learn about the program curriculum.
 All travel expenses including lodging, airfare, ground transportation, and meals are covered due to the generous sponsorship of Wells Fargo.

 • Fall 2018 — Each educator will recruit a diverse teams of students with and without disabilities from their home school/community.
 As a team, they will all follow an online curriculum designed to foster creativity and develop projects to address local diversity and inclusion issues.